hillaryychan/COMP3231/notes/13_Memory-Management.md

 * maximise memory utilisation
 * maximise CPU utilisation (ignoring battery/power management issues)

-We can subdivide memory and run more than one process at one.
+We can subdivide memory and run more than one process at once.
 This is known as multiprogramming or multitasking.

 ![Modelling Multiprogramming](../imgs/13-10_modelling-multiprogramming.png)